albertopiras/angular-starter-kit/README.md

 View online demo ---> [online demo]

+(**The Backend Service is hosted on a free cloud platform - it could take 20 seconds at the first load before responding**)

 Demo is created using GitHub pages for the Frontend GUI and heroku server for the Backend

 - [x] Basic Authentication